 Eddie German, Program Director

-*Steven also has two collegiate wins over Executive Director Billy Watterson.
+*Steven also has two collegiate wins over former Executive Director Billy Watterson.